coreos/tectonic-docs/Documentation/tutorials/aws/installing-tectonic.md

 Once installation is complete, access Tectonic Console through a browser window.

-## Creating a new Kubernetes cluster
+## Create a new Kubernetes cluster

 Step through Tectonic Installer to deploy the Tectonic Kubernetes distribution on a new cluster.